Bayesian experimental design without posterior calculations: an adversarial approach: Pharmacokinetic example

 \subsection{Results}

 Table \ref{tab:timings} shows mean times for each method i.e.~run time divided by number of designs returned, demonstrating the speed advantage of GDA and SGD.
-Below we comment in more detail on each algorithm.
+Below we comment in more detail on each algorithm's results.

 \paragraph{ADV}